La escala de color Munsell: el sistema de color tridimensional que comprende al ojo humano

 Also known as the Munsell Tree, the color system created by the American inventor is based on three main dimensions:

-Hue: Represents the type of color, such as red, yellow, green, blue, etc. Munsell defined 10 main tones subdivided into intermediate steps to obtain 100 tones in total.
+Hue: Represents the type of color, such as red, yellow, green, blue, etc. Munsell defined 10 main hues subdivided into intermediate steps to obtain 100 hues in total.

-Value: The lightness or darkness of a color, on a scale of 0 (black) to 10 (white).
-It represents perceptual luminosity.
+Value: This is the lightness or darkness of a color, on a scale from 0 (black) to 10 (white).
+It represents the perceived brightness.

 Chroma: Measures the intensity or saturation of a color, ranging from neutral gray (chroma 0) to more vibrant colors.
 The maximum number varies depending on the hue and value.

-In 1917, Munsell founded the Munsell Color Company, which later evolved into institutions such as the Munsell Color Science Laboratory (University of Rochester), a benchmark in color perception research.
+In 1917, Munsell founded the Munsell Color Company, which later evolved into institutions such as the Munsell Color Science Laboratory (University of Rochester), a benchmark in research on color perception.

 His system served as the basis for later developments, including international standards such as CIELAB.
 Munsell demonstrated that color could be described with scientific precision without losing its aesthetic and artistic richness.